wazuh/wazuh-documentation/source/user-manual/agent-enrollment/security-options/manager-identity-verification.rst

 Below you can find the steps to verify the identity of the Wazuh manager in the different types of endpoint agents:

-- :ref:`manager-identity-prerequisites`.
+- :ref:`manager-identity-prerequisites`
-- :ref:`manager-identity-validation`.
+- :ref:`manager-identity-validation`
-- :ref:`manager-identity-manager-configuration`.
+    - :ref:`manager-identity-manager-configuration`
-- :ref:`manager-identity-linux-unix-endpoint`.
+    - :ref:`manager-identity-linux-unix-endpoint`
-- :ref:`manager-identity-this-windows-endpoint`.
+    - :ref:`manager-identity-this-windows-endpoint`
-- :ref:`manager-identity-macos-endpoint`.
+    - :ref:`manager-identity-macos-endpoint`

 .. _manager-identity-prerequisites: